esteful/arch_flow/readme.md

 Open the "install.r" file and hit the "Run" button or press Ctrl+Enter keys.
 This may take a while, it takes more than 40 minutes in a i5 with 4 GB RAM and SSD.

+##Updates
+The scripts run on 3.3.5 Version of R. When RStudio renders html, requires some packages to be updated.

 ## Credits